stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/10_psd_visualization.md

 stefan@hausmeister:~/tutorial/psysmon_output/psd_images$
 ~~~

 The two weekly spectrogram images of component XX:MIT:A:DPZ should look like the follwing two images.
-The weekly plots always start on Monday.
+The weekly plots always start on a Monday.

 {% include insert_image.html key="spectrogram-weekly-mit-1" %}